Moduli spaces of Delzant polytopes and symplectic toric manifolds: Abstract

 \section{Abstract}

-We prove a number of geometric and topological properties of the moduli space $\mathcal{D}(n)$ of $n$\--dimensional Delzant polytopes for any $n \geq 2$.
-Using the Delzant correspondence this allows us to answer several questions, posed in the past decade by a number of authors, concerning the moduli space $\mathcal{M}(n)$ of symplectic toric manifolds of dimension $2n$.
-Two highlights of the paper are the construction of examples showing that, in contrast with the work of Oda in dimension $4$, no classification of minimal models of symplectic toric manifolds should be expected in higher dimension, and a proof that the space of $n$\--dimensional Delzant polytopes is path-connected, which was previously shown for $n=2$ by the first author, Pires, Ratiu and Sabatini in 2014, who made use of the classification of minimal models in this case.
-Our proof of path connectedness for $n\geq2$ is algorithmic and based on the fact that every rational fan can be refined to a unimodular fan, a standard result used for resolution of singularities in toric varieties.
+This paper introduces modern geometric combinatorial technology from the theory of triangulations in order to derive results in toric symplectic geometry.
+In the main part of the paper we prove a number of properties of the space $\mathcal{D}(n)$ of $n$\--dimensional Delzant polytopes.
+Two highlights are the construction of examples showing that, in contrast with the classical work of Oda in dimension $2$, no classification of combinatorially minimal Delzant polytopes can be expected in dimension $3$ or higher, and a proof that the space of $n$\--dimensional Delzant polytopes is path-connected.
+Our proof of the latter is based on the fact that every rational fan can be refined to a unimodular fan, which is a standard technique used for resolution of singularities of toric varieties.
+In the last part of the paper, using the Delzant correspondence, these results allow us to answer several open questions concerning the moduli space $\mathcal{M}(n)$ of symplectic toric manifolds of dimension $2n$, since this space is isometric to the space of Delzant polytopes.
+Our results imply that no classification of minimal models of symplectic toric manifolds is plausible in dimension $6$ or higher, which answers in the negative a long-standing folklore question originating in Oda's work (1978).